 Among the many other feature gardens on the property are the Palm Grove—home to some of the oldest trees in Sydney, the Begonia Garden, and the Rare and Threatened Plants Garden.
 Not to be missed is a cutting from the famous Wollemi Pine, a plant thought to be extinct until it was discovered in a secluded gully in the Wollemi National Park in the Blue Mountains in 1994.
 Plants throughout the gardens have various blooming

 Completed in 1843, the Government House, in a Gothic Revival building in the Royal Botanic Gardens, served as the residence of the Governor of New South Wales—who represents the British crown in local matters—until the government handed it back to the public in 1996.
 Prominent English architect Edward Blore designed the two-story building without ever having set foot in Australia.
 The sandstone house's restored stenciled ceilings are its most impressive feature.
 Paintings hanging on the walls bear the signatures of some of Australia's best-known artists.
-You are free to wander on your own around Government House's gardens, which lie within the Royal Botanic Gardens, but you must join a guided tour to see the house's interior.
-Tours leave from the visitor center, near the Art Gallery of New South Wales.
+You are free to wander on your own around Government House's gardens, which lie within the Royal Botanic Gardens, but you must join a free guided tour to see the house's interior.
+Tours take 45 minutes and run every 30 minutes from 10:30 am to 3 pm.
+Only 20 visitors are allowed on each tour.
 There are also maps available for a variety of themed, self-guided walks.